posita/dyce/docs/countin.md

 ```

-This highlights the mechanic’s notorious “death spiral”, which we can visualize as a heat map:
+This highlights the mechanic’s notorious “death spiral”, which we can visualize as a heat map.

 ``` python
 >>> from typing import List, Tuple